 Unfinished Secret Base

 In the Test menu, if Venom is selected and Planet Step is set to 06, an unfinished, daytime version of the final's Secret Base can be entered.
-According to the HUD, there are nine targets (presumably switches, as this map doesn't have a boss enemy), though there appear to be no shield switches anywhere nor a "base" into which to proceed.
+According to the HUD, there are 9 targets (presumably switches, as this map doesn't have a boss enemy), though there appear to be no shield switches anywhere nor a "base" into which to proceed.
 There are a few things that can be shot and destroyed, but they do not count as targets.
+This build always defaults the target count to 9 when accessing a stage via Test, most likely for extensive testing purposes.
 There is one item on top of the "church" that can be collected by destroying the thing on top, but it is otherwise useless.